DeltaByte/grumble-server/docs/00-config.md

 # Configuration

 The config object consists of several keys in the `core` section, and several sub-objects which are attached to the `core` config.
-For example the `storage` config when represented in a JSON file would look like the example below, for `ENV` vars the hierarchy is replaced with an underscore, e.g. `GRUMBLE_STORAGE_DATABASE`.
+For example the `paths` config when represented in a JSON file would look like the example below, for `ENV` vars the hierarchy is replaced with an underscore, e.g. `GRUMBLE_PATHS_DATABASE`.

 ```json
 {